SEND

 All Richmond and Kingston maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and Disabilities, and are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with a special educational need, or needs, being met in a mainstream setting wherever possible, where families want this to happen.

-For further information please see the Accessibility Policy and Plan and Single Equality Scheme
+For further information please see the Acccessibility Policy and Single equality Scheme in our policies section: https://www.darell.richmond.sch.uk/page/?title=Policies&pid=380

 Admissions of pupils with SEND are considered on the same basis as those without SEND.
 The School Admissions Code of Practice requires children and young people with SEN to be treated fairly.
 Admissions authorities: